bradyhouse/house/fiddles/docker/README.markdown

 ### Kindle Injection

-As a starting point, I purchased Karl Mathias and Sean P. Kane’s book [Docker: Up and Running](https://amzn.com/B00ZGRS4XM).
+As a starting point, I will be working through Karl Mathias and Sean P. Kane’s book [Docker: Up and Running](https://amzn.com/B00ZGRS4XM).

 ### Using fiddle.sh ...